caboodle-tech/map-area/README.md

 # Map Area
-Map Area was designed to solve a common problem developers have when using HTML [\<map\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) and [\<area\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/area) elements.
-Style!
-As well as UX in general.
+Map Area was designed to solve two common problems developers have when using HTML [\<map\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) and [\<area\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/area) elements.

-Map areas can not be styled directly in any kind of cross browser compatible way.
-This module solves that problem by placing SVGs over the areas so you can style them and hook to them until your hearts content.
-Any CSS or JavaScript code your used to using should be fine to use.
+1. You can not use CSS styles on map areas in any consistent cross-browser friendly way.
+2. Map areas are linked to the images size and break if that changes.
+Users resizing their web browser often break your map areas.

+Map Area solves these problems for you by:

+1. Redrawing your map areas in Scalable Vector Graphics (SVGs) that can be styled with CSS.
+2. Keeping an eye on the image and resizing the map areas and SVGs automatically for you.

+Now you should be free to add CSS or JavaScript code to map areas to your hearts content.

 ### tl;dr ([demo](https://caboodle-tech.github.io/map-area/index.html))
 This is a JavaScript module that fixes the styling problem with HTML [\<map\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) and [\<area\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/area) elements by placing SVGs over them.
 A demo is worth a thousand words though so [check the demo](https://caboodle-tech.github.io/map-area/index.html) for more information.